Common Eye Problems in Preschoolers: Part 2

 The only sign of pseudostrabismus is the appearance of the eyes crossing or drifting outwards.
 Other than that, there are no other signs.
 Unlike strabismus, pseudostrabismus won’t affect your child’s vision.

 The only treatment for pseudostrabismus is to be patient.
-Babies and toddlers will outgrow this condition as their face and eyelids begin to grow and develop.
+Babies and toddlers will outgrow this condition as their faces and eyelids begin to grow and develop.
 However, it is always a good idea to monitor the condition to make sure it doesn’t develop into something more serious.

 Our last common eye problem in toddlers in this series is ptosis.
 Ptosis is a condition where the upper eyelid droops over the eye.
 It can droop slightly or sometimes cover the entire pupil.